zrythm/zrythm/doc/user/tracks/inspector-page.rst

 Fader
 -----
-Fader section to control the volume and stereo balance.
+The fader section is used to control the volume and stereo balance of a channel.

 .. image:: /_static/img/track-fader.png
    :align: center